 The recent developments of Haymarket Station (2005/2006) and the Villages of Haymarket (2004/2005) added 101 new single family homes on 15 acres.
-Alexandra's Keep has a preliminary approval for the development of 12 town homes on 1.9 acres; Robinson's Paradise has been approved and subdivided for 16 additional single family dwellings on 8.07 acres; and Sherwood Forest has been subdivided and approved for 29 single family dwellings on approximately 5 acres.
+Recent developments of Alexandra's Keep\and Sherwood Forest added has a preliminary approval for the development of 12 town homes on 1.9 acres and 29 single family dwellings on approximately 5 acres respectively; Robinson's Paradise has been approved and subdivided for 16 additional single family dwellings on 8.07 acres; and Sherwood Forest has been subdivided and approved for 29 single family dwellings on approximately 5 acres.